-- The Göttingen Academy of Sciences and Humanities awards the Academy Prize for Young Researchers (in German) in biology, chemistry and physics.
+- The Göttingen Academy of Sciences and Humanities awards the Academy Prize for Young Researchers (only in German) in biology, chemistry and physics.

-- The Bavarian Academy of Sciences and Humanities bestows the Academy’s Prize of the Karl Thiemig-Stiftung for the Promotion of Young Scientists (in German).
+- The Bavarian Academy of Sciences and Humanities bestows the Academy Prize of the Karl Thiemig-Stiftung for the Promotion of Young Researchers (only in German).

-- The Association of Friends and Supporters of the Saxon Academy of Sciences awards a Young Scholars Prize (in German).
+- The Association of Friends and Supporters of the Saxon Academy of Sciences awards a Young Scholars Prize (only in German).

-- The Academy of Sciences and Literature in Mainz awards the annual Advancement Award Biodiversity (in German) to a researcher who has produced an outstanding degree thesis in the field of biodiversity research.
+- The Academy of Sciences and Literature in Mainz awards the annual Advancement Award Biodiversity (only in German) to a researcher who has produced an outstanding degree thesis in the field of biodiversity research.

 - The North Rhine-Westphalian Academy of Sciences, Humanities and the Arts awards the Karl Arnold Prize to young scientists, musicians and artists.